camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 * Complete External Tasks
 * Extend the lock duration of External Tasks
 * Unlock External Tasks
-* Report BPMN errors as well as failures
+* Report BPMN errors and failures
-* Share primitive and object typed process variables with the Workflow Engine
+* Share variables with the Workflow Engine

 ## Bootstrapping the Client